jtamames/SqueezeMeta/docs/source/SQMtools.rst

 In addition to this, when generating a subset the completeness and contamination of bins can be recalculated according to only the contigs present in the subset.

 The different subset functions have different default behaviour.
-As a rule of thumb, functions that expect to retrieve whole genomes after subsetting (`subsetTax`, `subsetBins`) will perform TPM and copy number rescaling, while functions that retreive arbitrary parts of a genome (`subsetContigs`, `subsetORFs`) will recalculate bin abundance and statistics.
+As a rule of thumb, functions that expect to retrieve whole genomes after subsetting (:doc:`SQMtools/subsetTax`, :doc:`SQMtools/subsetBins`) will perform TPM and copy number rescaling, while functions that retreive arbitrary parts of a genome (:doc:`SQMtools/subsetContigs`, :doc:`SQMtools/subsetORFs`) will recalculate bin abundance and statistics.

-The default behaviour of each subset function is listed in the table below, but it can be controlled manually through the `rescale_tpm`, `rescale_copy_number` and `recalculate_bin_stats` arguments.
+The default behaviour of each subset function is listed in the table below, but it can be controlled manually through the *rescale_tpm*, *rescale_copy_number* and *recalculate_bin_stats* arguments.

 =============    ===========    ===================    =====================
 Method           rescale_tpm    rescale_copy_number    recalculate_bin_stats